Sterling Pacific 40L: A Superior Alternative To Rimowa’s Aluminum Cabin

 But the most distinctive difference are the steel rivets punched in throughout to hold the thing together.

-For all its outstanding technical specs, it’s equally a standalone piece that’s just…beautiful.
+For all its outstanding technical specs, it’s also simply just beautiful.

 Customization